Cherreads

 She let out a shaky breath, nodded once, and turned back to her people.

-Curtis had been watching all of this from his corner of the cage, looking physically sick.
-When Will stepped up to the bars, the actor started immediately.
+Curtis had been watching all of this from his corner of the cage.
+He looked physically sick.
+When Will stepped up to the bars, the actor started talking immediately.
 The words tumbled out in a panicked rush, desperate to rewrite the last twenty minutes.

 "I thought you were dangerous, Will," Curtis babbled, his hands raised in surrender, his eyes darting wildly.
 "The soldiers looked legitimate.
 Organized!
 I thought they were the kind of authority the new world needed.
 I was trying to protect everyone.
 I panicked.
 I'm sorry.
 I'm so sorry.
 If you could just—"

-The rage arrived the way it always did — not a flare but a pressure, building quietly behind his sternum like something that needed more room than it had.
-He recognized it.
-The airless frustration of watching someone make the same calculation wrong, in the same way, for the same reasons, arriving at the same disastrous conclusion with complete sincerity.
-He'd felt the first version of it in the cul-de-sac when Curtis had announced he was calculating entry angles on a fight he hadn't been in.
-This was the second version.
-Larger.
+Will clenched his jaw.
+He watched a man make the exact same calculation wrong, for the same reasons, arriving at the same disastrous conclusion with complete sincerity.
+He had felt it in the cul-de-sac when Curtis announced he was calculating entry angles on a fight he hadn't participated in.
+This was larger.
 More personal.
+He kept his expression blank.

 He is not stupid, Khan said privately.
-The ancient conqueror's voice carried no judgment — just the flat assessment of a man who had commanded ten thousand men and learned to categorize them accurately.
+The ancient conqueror's voice carried the flat assessment of a man who had commanded ten thousand men and learned to categorize them accurately.
 He simply does not know how to be afraid correctly.

 Some men, when frightened, calculate.
 Some men perform.
 He performs.
-He is not calculating incorrectly — he is not calculating at all.
+He is not calculating at all.
 The performance is the only tool he has.
 He reached for it in the hollow and handed us away.
-He is reaching for it now, from inside a cage, and offering you an apology scene instead of a solution.
-A pause.
+He is reaching for it now from inside a cage, offering you an apology scene instead of a solution.
+Khan's tone remained utterly detached.
 He has always been rewarded for the performance.
 He does not yet understand that this world scores differently.

 Don drifted a few steps away from the cage, catching Maddie's attention with a subtle wave of his hand.
 When she stepped over, he leaned in close, keeping his back to his brother.